Ecotrust/marineplanner-core/README.md

     *  `origin/master` pertains to the main master branch - you can change that to whatever your branch you'd like
     *  Of note, the master *marco-portal2* branch runs as `origin/prototype`
 5. Navigate to `cd ~/webapps/marco_portal/marco`
 6. Run `python manage.py collecstatic` to collect all the neccessary static (js/css) files
+    * you can use the -i flag to ignore utfgrids in the rare chance that those files seems to be "collecting"
+    * `python manage.py collecstatic -i utfgrid`
 7. Run `python manage.py compress` to compress
 8. Restart the server - `~/webapps/marco_portal/apache2/bin/restart`